-Although the real work doesn’t start until the first of the month, there are some things you can do beforehand to make your moderation month more enjoyable and as a result, more successful.
+Although the real work doesn’t start until the first of each Kickstart Moderation Month, there are some things you can do beforehand to make your Kickstart Moderation month more enjoyable and as a result, more successful.

 - Stock up on healthy non-alcoholic beverages for those abstinent nights and for drinking in between alcoholic drinks to help you maintain your moderate goals.
 Now is a good time to discover some new favorites.
 You can throw some unhealthy ones in there, too, for the days you feel like indulging yourself.
 Rewards are necessary!